Supplied air respirators

 Supplied air respirators - also known as SARs or airline respirator - are respiratory protective equipment that provide the highest protection level.
 Well-suited for many industrial applications, supplied air respirators are ideal in hostile, poorly oxygenated environments as well as areas with extreme concentrations of a pollutant (paint booths or asbestos removal sites).

-Before choosing supplied air respiratory protective equipment, it is essential to deeply evaluate risks on the concerned site and to implement the proper equipment to fulfill the required task.
+Before choosing a supplied air respirator equipment, it is essential to deeply evaluate risks on the concerned site and to implement the proper equipment to fulfill the required task.
 Thus it is necessary to ask the right questions:

 Primary air supply